 Around 100 different copies of Rose's outfit were made.
-It started out with soft summery colors and as the movie progressed it became grayer and eventually blood red.
-The change in the outfits were so subtle that it was barely noticeable.
+This started out with soft summery colors, and as the movie progressed, this became grayer and eventually blood red.
+The change in the outfits were so subtle that this was barely noticeable.

 It took director Christophe Gans five years to obtain the rights to make the film.
 He was given the rights after he sent Konami a video of an interview describing how much Silent Hill meant to him.
 Along with the interview, he sent scenes that he filmed on his own dollar cut up and overlayed with music from the games.